DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 A resolver MUST NOT add PQ certificates or other large certificate records to a UDP certificate response unless the complete response is no larger than the request that triggered it.

-A client that wants a PQ certificate over UDP therefore pads its certificate query to at least the size of the expected response, exactly as a query that carries a ciphertext is already large enough to cover its response.
+A client retrieving PQ certificates over UDP therefore MUST pad its certificate query to at least the size of the expected response, exactly as a query that carries a ciphertext is already large enough to cover its response.

 The advertised EDNS(0) {{!RFC6891}} UDP payload size is a fragmentation-avoidance hint and MUST NOT be used as the amplification limit, because a spoofed query can advertise an arbitrarily large buffer while remaining small.